jason-c-daniels/svelte-sass-template/README.md

-# Svelte PostCSS Template
+# Svelte SASS Template

 ## About
-This is an opinionated nearly bare bones Svelte project template that uses PostCSS and related tools.
+This is an opinionated nearly bare bones Svelte project template that uses `node-sass` with PostCSS and related tooling.
 The `index.html` and other portions have been pared down to bare bones.
 This should eliminate much of the desire or need to tinker with the `public` folder.

 As well this project template expresses a strong opinion on HOW to use global settings.